Prabhdeep011/Chatfusion-app/README.md

 # Chatfusion
 This is a chatbot

-# Features
+# It integrates several features to enhance user interaction:

-It integrates several features to enhance user interaction:
+Saves Chat history and provides the pdf of a particular chat conversation.

 PDF Chatbot: Interact with PDF documents seamlessly.